iterative/dvc.org/static/docs/commands-reference/push.md

   not push files referenced later in the pipeline than the named target(s).

-- `-R`, `--recursive` - the `targets` value is expected to be a directory path or a path corresponding to a specific file.
+- `-R`, `--recursive` - the `targets` value is expected to be a directory path and also files as well.
 With this option, `dvc pull` determines the files to upload by searching the named directory, and its subdirectories, for DVC-files for which to upload data.
 Along with providing a `target`, or `target` along with `--with-deps`, it is yet another way to limit the scope of DVC-files to upload.

 - `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while uploading files to the remote cache.
 The effect is to control the number